Stephen Feber

 • Web design, branding

-I covered a similar range of activities for Magna, with the addition of contract, legal, site acquisition and a capital leasing scheme.
+I covered a similar range of activities for Magna, including contract, legal, site acquisition, and a capital leasing scheme.
 I was also the accounting officer for the Magna project.

 Visitor Experience